flax-lang/flax/issues.md

 ### THINGS TO FIX

-1. The 'default-value' thing when we create temporaries or other stuff needs to be fixed; classes that do not have an initialiser taking 0 arguments cannot be 'default-value'-ed.
-This is basically like any other langauge eg. C++ when it comes to this.

-	Also, we need to enforce classes having at least one initialiser.
-Not entirely sure how we're going to be dealing with private/protected/public visibility on these yet.
-If we do do anything, it's basically just going to be enforced by the compiler, just like immutability...

-	Oh well.

-2. We need to be calling the inline-initialiser glue function from class constructors.
-Right now, I think it's a better idea to just insert a manual call to it when we *create* the value, rather than insert a call to it from within user-defined constructors itself.
-It'll be slightly less messy, but we need to remember to call the inline-init glue function whenever we create a class from anywhere.
-Probably should put that in a helper function.

 3. Fix the `char`/`i8` stupidity when handling strings.
 The way I see it, there are 2 options:
 	a) make `char` redundant; strings are just `i8` everywhere. if we want unicode, then it'll be a separate (`ustring`?) type.
 	b) make `char` distinct; strings would handle unicode in terms of codepoints, maybe utf-32. would be pretty bad